5T33Z0/Clover-Crate/ACPI/README.md

 	Name (_SUN, One)
 	}
 ```
-You can change its address to `0`, but that doesn't always work. **NOTE**: This fix is deprecated an has been removed from Clover since r5116!
+You can change its address to `0`, but that doesn't always work. **NOTE**: This fix is deprecated and has been removed from Clover since r5116!

 ### SlpSmiAtWake